Showing posts sorted by relevance for query Dreadnought. Sort by date Show all posts

 It was in this atmosphere the great naval arms race took place, plans for which were laid before the Wright brothers had flown a hundred–odd feet, barely off the ground, torpedoes were in their infancy and submarines were little threat more than a few miles from the coast.
 The measure of a fleet was its battleships and their big guns and whichever side could put to sea the most firepower was winning the race.
 It intrigued the navalists, strategists and theorists who knew from history that such a race, if left to run, could end only in war, the great, decisive set-piece battle of which would be the clash of massed fleets of battleships on the high seas, trading shell-fire at a range of twenty miles (32 km), before closing for the kill as the battle climaxed.
 Dreadnought was one strand of the theorists’ imagination but there were others.
 There was a school of thought which favored an emphasis on radio communications and a greater attention to the possibilities offered by the torpedo and, most influentially, what seems now the curious notion of a complimentary range of faster capital ships, essentially battleships with the big guns but little armor, the loss of protection off-set by the few knots in speed gained; these ships were called battlecruisers.
 The argument was they could fight at such range nothing but a battleship would be a threat and those the battlecruiser could outrun because of their greater speed.
 It seemed, to many, a good idea at the time.

-Super Dreadnought: HMS Iron_Duke, Port Said, 1921.
+Super-Dreadnought: HMS Iron Duke, Port Said, 1921.

 But it was the Dreadnoughts which captured the imagination and defined the era.
 Impressive though she was, HMS Dreadnought was not long unique as navies around the world launched the own and, as happens in arms races, the original was quickly out-classed and the next generation of ships, bigger and more heavily gunned still, came to be known as super dreadnoughts.
 War did come but the grand battle on the high seas which the navalists had, for a quarter century been planning, never happened.
 There were smaller clashes of squadrons but the imperative of the Royal Navy was more practical and traditionally British: avoid defeat.
-As Churchill, then First Lord of the Admiralty (minister for the navy), emphasized to the First Sea Lord (the navy’s senior admiral), against a continental empire like Germany, while the Royal Navy couldn’t in a year win the war, because Britain’s empire was maritime, they could lose it in one afternoon.
+As Winston Churchill (1875-1965; UK prime-minister 1940-1945 & 1951-1955), then First Lord of the Admiralty (minister for the navy), emphasized to the First Sea Lord (the navy’s senior admiral), against a continental empire like Germany, while the Royal Navy couldn’t in a year win the war, because Britain’s empire was maritime, they could lose it in one afternoon.
 Accordingly, the Royal Navy made no sustained attempts to induce a massed battle, focusing instead on a blockade, keeping the German fleet confined to its ports.
 It was the German admirals who attempted to force the British to a set-piece battle, venturing into the North Sea in May 1916 with a fleet of nearly a hundred, including sixteen dreadnoughts and five battlecruisers.
 Against this, the British assembled a hundred and fifty odd with twenty-eight dreadnoughts and nine battlecruisers.
 The action came to be known as the Battle of Jutland.

-German battlecruiser SMS Goeben, 1914.
+Imperial German Navy battlecruiser SMS Goeben, 1914.

 On paper, although the result described as inconclusive, it was a tactical success for the Germans but strategically, the British achieved their goal.
 The dreadnoughts barely engaged, most of the action confined to the battlecruisers and, unlike the smaller Battle of Tsushima (May 1905) in the Far East, fought by pre-dreadnoughts a decade earlier between the Japanese and Russian fleets, there was no winner in the traditional sense of naval warfare.
 The German's tactical success in retrospect was something of a Dunkirk moment but the strategic implications were profound.
 British losses were heavier but their numeric advantage was such they could absorb the loss and had the financial and industrial capacity to restore the fleet’s strength.
 Damage to the German fleet was less but they lacked the time or capacity to build their navy to the point it could be used as a strategic weapon and it remained confined to its ports.
 Both sides learned well the inherent limitations of the battlecruiser.